2024 FIFA U-20 Women's World Cup: Qualified teams

 A total of 24 teams qualified for the final tournament.
 In addition to Colombia who qualified automatically as hosts, the other 23 teams qualified from six separate continental competitions.
 All the teams that qualified from the last edition also qualified to this edition.

 North Korea made a return after missing out in the 2022 edition.
-The rest of the 3 teams who will make their return are from CONMEBOL.
-The Argentina made a return after 12 years, Paraguay made a 6 year return after they last qualified in 2018, and Venezuela made a 8 year return after qualifying in Papua New Guinea.
-Cameroon, Morocco, Austria, and Fiji will make their debut.
-This is the first time that Austria and Fiji will make their FIFA debut for any level in the women's federation.
+The rest of the three teams who made their return were from CONMEBOL.
+Argentina made a return after 12 years, Paraguay made a six-year return after they last qualified in 2018, and Venezuela made an eight-year return after qualifying in Papua New Guinea.
+Cameroon, Morocco, Austria, and Fiji made their debut.
+This was the first time that Austria and Fiji made their FIFA debut for any level in the women's federation.